 Step 1: Print out a calendar

-Start creating your biweekly budget planner by printing out a calendar.
-This allows you to plan the budget easier.
+Start creating your biweekly budget planner by printing out a calendar to track your budget.
+This allows you to plan your budget easier.
 The calendar gives you a very visual view of everything that will occur during the month.

 Step 2: Organize expenses